 Originally from Vancouver, B.C., she currently resides in Seattle with her husband, award-winning photographer Francis Zera.

 Laura Zera is a writer, speaker, facilitator and consultant.
-She previously worked in project management for Fortune 500 companies Fujitsu and Alcatel-Lucent, as well as for the internationally renowned Grameen Foundation.
-She has been invited to speak by organizations that include The Art Institute of Seattle and Simon Fraser University, her writing has appeared in the New York Times, the Washington Post, DAME Magazine, Quartz, Catapult and The Rumpus, among others, and she is a regular contributor to the Seattle Times.
+She has worked in project management for Fortune 500 companies as well as non-governmental organizations, and has been invited to speak by organizations that include The Art Institute of Seattle and Simon Fraser University.
+Her writing has appeared in the New York Times, the Washington Post, DAME Magazine, Quartz, Catapult, McSweeney’s and The Rumpus, among others, and she is a regular contributor to the Seattle Times.